Agatha S. Caraballo

 Director: Maurice A. Ferré Institute for Civic Leadership

 She is a Past Chair and former Treasurer of the Section for Women in Public Administration (SWPA) for the American Society for Public Administration (ASPA), as well as a past President of the ASPA South Florida Chapter.
-Presently, Dr. Caraballo serves as the inaugural Director of Teaching for the Black Faculty Association at FIU.
+Dr. Caraballo also served as FIU's inaugural Director of Teaching for the Black Faculty Association.
+She is proud to have organized numerous professional development events related to public service and leadership and to be recognized for exceptional teaching, mentorship, and service with several awards.
+Her online classes have received Quality Matters certification, a nationally recognized benchmark for high-quality distance education.

 Dr. Caraballo holds Ph.D. in Public Affairs and Bachelor of Science in Communication degrees from FIU and an Associate of Arts in Communication from Santa Rosa Junior College in Northern California, where she was raised.
 Her professional background is in higher education, nonprofits, and leadership development.
 Dr. Caraballo and her husband, Leonel, are the proud parents of two children.